Skip to content.

 6. Your Microbiome’s Composition Can Tell You so Much About Your Overall Health

 To truly say you have a healthy gut, it’s not enough to have viruses, bacteria, and fungi.
 The strains present in your microbiome also matter.
 Take, for example, the various probiotic strains.
 The most popular of them all, Lactobacillus acidophilus, provides the gut with antibiotic properties and synthesizes vitamin K. Lactobacillus casei, meanwhile, creates lactic acid, which makes the gut environment unpleasant for the bad bacteria to thrive.
-Bifidobacterium longum is necessary for improving anxiety symptoms and effects of stress and absorption of B vitamins.
+Bifidobacterium longum may help reduce occasional anxiety symptoms, effects of stress and absorption of B vitamins.

 7. It Influences Your Risk of Cardiovascular Disease